rgambord/c99-doc/doc/sections/7/20/1/1/index.rst

 .. _9899_7.20.1.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.20.1.1p2>`

-:ref:`2 <9899_7.20.1.1p2>` The atof function converts the initial portion of the string pointed to by nptr to double representation.
+The atof function converts the initial portion of the string pointed to by nptr to double representation.
 Except for the behavior on error, it is equivalent to

 ::